puppetlabs/puppetlabs-stdlib/README.markdown

 #### `size`

-Returns the number of elements in a string or an array. *Type*: rvalue.
+Returns the number of elements in a string, an array or a hash. *Type*: rvalue.

 #### `sort`